 The Friends of Shoreham Beach are volunteers with a deep love for the sea and its environs and are dedicated to protecting, enjoying and educating others about this rare Shingle Reserve.

 The Reserve is 26 hectares and runs from the land at the western edge of Shoreham Fort to the Church of the Good Shepherd.
-It is owned by Adur District Council and managed by the local Nature Reserve Management Group which includes a variety of stakeholders and at present two FoSB committee members.
-They work to support the L.N.R. through raising public awareness in the plants and animals which live here and also awareness of their fragility in the face of inappropriate human activities.
-As part of this commitment the Friends organise Beach Cleans,monitor rare species and remove invasive ones.
+It is owned by Adur District Council (ADC) and managed by the Friends of Shoreham Beach in conjunction with the ADC Parks Department.
+FoSB works to protect the L.N.R. through raising public awareness of the rarity and value of this habitat and its fragility in the face of inappropriate human activities.
+As part of this commitment the Friends organise Beach Cleans, monitor rare species, remove invasive ones and run educational events.
 In this way we hope to preserve the habitat for for present and future generations.

 Friends of Shoreham Beach: What we do –

-Presence at local events eg stalls at events such as World Oceans Day to tell people about the LNR and educate re the dangers of of different litter groups to the flora and fauna of the beach.
+Presence at local events to introduce people to the LNR and to provide education re the dangers of of different litter groups to the flora and fauna of the beach.

-Local Pressure Groups We initiated a petition for the boardwalk that runs now between Shingle Road and Ferry Road.
-The Adur-Worthing Council now plans to extend it to The Burrells.
-(See SEA page)
+Local Pressure Groups FoSB initiated a petition for the boardwalk that runs now between Ferry Road and Shoreham Fort.
+The Adur-Worthing Council intend in the near future to extend further towards Beach Green in the west.

-For further information on joining us, please click on the link above.
+You can find further information on joining us here, or click on the link in the menu above.

 We are supported and aided by the following:-